Exploitation of labour: Marxist theory

-Marx's exploitation theory is one of the major elements analyzed in Marxian economics and some social theorists consider it to be a cornerstone in Marxist thought.
+Karl Marx's exploitation theory is one of the major elements analyzed in Marxian economics and some social theorists consider it to be a cornerstone in Marxist thought.
 Marx credited the Scottish Enlightenment writers for originally propounding a materialist interpretation of history.
 In his Critique of the Gotha Program, Marx set principles that were to govern the distribution of welfare under socialism and communism—these principles saw distribution to each person according to their work and needs.
 Exploitation is when these two principles are not met, when the agents are not receiving according to their work or needs.
 This process of exploitation is a part of the redistribution of labour, occurring during the process of separate agents exchanging their current productive labour for social labour set in goods received.
 The labour put forth toward production is embodied in the goods and exploitation occurs when someone purchases a good, with their revenue or wages, for an amount unequal to the total labour he or she has put forth.
 This labour performed by a population over a certain time period is equal to the labour embodied to the goods that make up the net national product (NNP).
 The NNP is then parceled out to the members of the population in some way and this is what creates the two groups, or agents, involved in the exchange of goods: exploiters and exploited.

 According to Marxist economics, the exploiters are the agents able to command goods, with revenue from their income, that are embodied with more labour than the exploiters themselves have put forth—based on the exploitative social relations of Marxist theory of capitalist production.
 These agents often have class status and ownership of productive assets that aid the optimization of exploitation.
 Meanwhile, the exploited are those who receive less than the average product he or she produces.
 If workers receive an amount equivalent to their average product, there is no revenue left over and therefore these workers cannot enjoy the fruits of their own labours and the difference between what is made and what that can purchase cannot be justified by redistribution according to need.
 According to Marxist theory, in a capitalist society, the exploited are the proletariat, and the exploiters would typically be the bourgeoisie.
 For Marx, the phenomenon of exploitation was a characteristic of all class-based societies, not only capitalism.